trek-view/basecamp/_posts/2020-05-01-metadata-exif-xmp-360-photo-files.md

 Having this information reported at time of capture by the Z1 is much more accurate than [manual calculations required when it's omitted](/blog/2020/what-direction-are-you-facing).

-Other XMP 360 photo tags include:
+Other XMP `GPano` 360 photo tags include:

 * UsePanoramaViewer
 * CaptureSoftware